-If you have read our Puttering around the World homepage, then you know that our sabbatical was anything but Slow Travel.
-Prior to our trip we bought a map of Southeast Asia.
-We studied that map and filled it with notes, highlighting all the must-see’s and must-do’s.
-We were intent on seeing everything that once we got out on the road, we had to move and change locations almost nightly.
-As you can imagine, after a few weeks we were exhausted and in desperate need of recovery.
+If you have read our Puttering around the World page, then you know that our sabbatical was anything but Slow Travel.
+Prior to our trip, we bought a map of Southeast Asia.
+We studied that map and filled it with notes, highlighting all the must-sees and must-do’s.
+We were so intent on seeing everything that once we got out on the road, we had to move and change locations almost nightly.
+As you can imagine, after a few weeks we were completely exhausted and in desperate need of recovery.

 A Holiday from our Holidays

 So, we decided to take a break.
 We stayed on the island of Koh Yao Noi in Thailand for a week and just did nothing.
-From that moment on, we started to travel more intently.
-We stayed in places longer and began to enjoy and absorb more of what we saw.
+And from that moment on, we started to travel more intently.
+We stayed in places longer and began to enjoy and really absorb more of what we saw.

-But at the beginning of our sabbatical, we realized that we had done exactly what we did not want to do.
+However, at the beginning of our sabbatical, we realized that we had done exactly what we did not want to do!
 We were traveling in a fashion that is not our style, just so we could see as much as possible from our map.
-And we lost touch of traveling slowly.
+And we lost touch with traveling slowly.

 Traveling with our Golf Clubs

 You might be tempted to ask us- if you want to travel the world, why bring your golf clubs?
 After all, it isn’t easy.
 I’m afraid to admit that the reason why is really my fault!